xuyiyang0409/docs/Voting-Mechanism/How-Voting-Works-In-NEO.md

    *Example: giving three candidates each 100000000 votes.*

 4. If the message of a transaction ID is displayed, then you have voted successfully.
 Again, you can check the number of votes for each candidate on the [consensus node page](https://neo.org/consensus).

+#### *Further Information*

+The write-up is mostly based on the [How To Become NEO Consensus Node](https://neo-ngd.github.io/reference/How-To-Become-NEO-Consensus-Node.html) document.
+The document itself is more oriented towards consensus node candidates, but more information on NEO's consensus node selection process can be found there.